 Monitoring Your Meter: Each meter register is equipped with a leak detection feature.
 On older registers it's a small triangular indicator.
 On the newer digital registers it's a blinking faucet that must be activated by waving a flashlight over the register.
 The process is simple.
 Make sure no one is using any plumbing fixture or appliance in the home.
 During this period observe the register indicator.
-If the triangle is rotating or faucet is flashing, in the case of a digital register, this indicates a leak.
-You can further investigate the source of the leak by isolating or shutting the water valve off to each toilet and appliance one at a time.
-Check the leak detector each time after isolating each plumbing fixture.
-If the detector stops you have found the source and a plumber should be able to assist you with the repair.
-If you have a question about this leak detection process feel free to call us and one of our customer service representative will be happy to assist in this concern.
+If the triangle is rotating or the faucet is flashing, this indicates a leak.
+You can further investigate the source of the leak by isolating or shutting off the valve to each toilet and appliance one at a time.
+Check the leak detector after isolating each plumbing fixture.
+If the detector stops, you have found the source and a plumber should be able to assist you with the repair.
+If you have a question about this leak detection process, feel free to call and one of our customer service representative and they will be happy to assist you in this concern.